Every Wednesday at 12:00.

-Favorite places in Utrecht: The canals, the neighborhood of Lombok, central station departure hall.Favorite activities in Utrecht: kayaking on the canals, going for drinks and alternative movies, cycling madly through crowds of shopping people at the Oudegracht.
+Favorite places in Utrecht: The canals, the neighborhood of Lombok, central station departure hall.Favorite activities: Kayaking on the canals, going for drinks and alternative movies, cycling madly through crowds of shopping people at the Oudegracht.
 Where I like to go out: EKKO, ACU, Bodytalk.
 Favorite shops: The furniture design stores around the Oudegracht, the many thrift shops, any place that sells food.

 Favorite places in Utrecht: Twijnstraat aan de Werf, the only place along the canal where houses are built directly at the water.
 Wilhelmina Park, with its beautiful trees and ponds.Favorite activities: Exploring neighbourhoods outside the city centre.
 It can be rewarding just to walk around places where you would normally not go, like Lombok or the beautiful green area of Lunetten.
 Where I like to go out: Café Olivier, a bar located in a former church, the art house cinemas like Springhaver and Louis Hartlooper and the many festivals.
 Favorite shops: Book shop Interglobe, a wonderful place to get inspiration for new travels.